enokidotsite/enoki/readme.md

 ## Dependencies

-For specifics on formatting directories and files, take a look at the dependencies’ documenation.
+For specifics on formatting directories and files, take a look at the dependencies’ documentation.

 - [`smarkt`](https://github.com/jondashkyle/smarkt) for parsing mixed key/value store and yaml plain text files
 - [`hypha`](https://github.com/jondashkyle/hypha) for turning folders and files into json